Recreation & Parks

 The Bedford Recreation & Parks Department strives to enrich the lives of our residents by providing safe and welcoming parks, facilities, recreation programs and events for people of all ages.
 We work in partnership with our residents and in cooperation with other recreation service providers in the community in order to maximize all available resources.
 We are dedicated to building healthy communities and enriching the quality of life through people, parks and programs.

-Our programs are open to all Town of Bedford Residents.
+Our programs are open to all town of Bedford Residents.
 Only those registered in the class will be permitted to attend.
-Non-Residents may register, if available to non-residents and space permitting, for most programs one week after registration begins and pay an additional 25% of the fee per program.
+Non-Residents may register–if the class is available to non-residents and with space permitting–for most programs after registration begins and by paying an additional 25% of the fee per program.
 We accept a limited number of school district non-resident children in our day camp programs.
 In addition, there are a limited number of non-resident family pool memberships available.
 Please call our office for more information.

 Field and Facility Permits

-For residents planning summer picnics, the Bedford Recreation & Parks Department offers free use of a “picnic pack” of outdoor game equipment such as playground balls, jump ropes, Frisbees, wiffle balls, bats, etc. Those interested should contact the office at least one week prior to their planned picnic.
+For residents planning summer picnics, the Bedford Recreation & Parks Department offers free use of a “picnic pack” of outdoor game equipment, such as playground balls, jump ropes, Frisbees, wiffle balls, bats, etc. Those interested should contact the office at least one week prior to their planned picnic.
 A $25 refundable deposit is required (refunded upon the return of the “picnic pack”).

 The Town of Bedford carries standard liability coverage.
-This coverage does not include medical costs for anyone injured in the normal course of participation in any Town program.
+This coverage does not include medical costs for anyone injured in the normal course of participation in any town program.
 All individuals enrolled in Town of Bedford Recreation & Parks programs do so at their own risk.

-North East Westchester Special Recreation runs a six-week day camp programs for children with special needs, ages 4 through 20.
+North East Westchester Special Recreation runs a six-week day camp program for children with special needs, ages 4 through 20.
 For more information on this wonderful program call the Northeast office at 347-4409 or visit their website at northeastspecialrec.org.

 A diverse and dynamic recreation program with activities for residents of all ages and during all seasons is offered through the Recreation and Parks Department under the leadership of recreation professionals.

 Our special events vary from year to year.
-Some of the programs have included…
+Some of the programs have included:

 - Family Valentine Contest